Online Pet Licensing is not available from 11:00 PM - 12:00 AM Pacific Time.

 License at Shelter

-- Payment - the shelter accepts cash, check, Visa, Mastercard and Discover cards.
+- Payment - the shelter accepts cash, check, Visa and Mastercard.

 If you are a City of Fremont resident, your dog or cat is required to be licensed within 30 days of:

 - Acquiring a cat or dog that is over four months old.

 - A cat or dog turning four months old.

 - Moving to Fremont with a cat or dog.

 - The expiration of a pet license.

 There is a $10 penalty charged if cats and dogs are not licensed within these time frames.

 Veterinarians are required by City Ordinance to report rabies vaccinations to the City Licensing Authority.
 Pet owners are required to update the licensing department if the animal is deceased, lost, given away, or no longer in Fremont.
 Failure to license will result in citations.